-The financial magnate and well known financier, John Pierpont Morgan, known the world over as J.P.
-Morgan, was born into a wealthy family in 1837 in New England.
-He went on to become one of the wealthiest businessmen in the world through his efforts in industrial consolidation and the founding of private banks and financial institutions in the late 1800s.
+One such figure is the financial magnate and well-known financier, John Pierpont Morgan, known the world over as J.P.
+Morgan.
+Morgan was born into a wealthy family in 1837 in New England.
+He went on to become one of the wealthiest businesspeople in the world through his efforts in industrial consolidation and the founding of private banks and financial institutions in the late 1800s and early 1900s.

 Early Life

-His father, Junius Spencer Morgan, was a successful businessman and partner in a dry goods company.
+His father, Junius Spencer Morgan, was a successful businessperson and financier.
 His mother, Juliet Pierpont, was the daughter of a poet and preacher.
-Pierpont, as he was known, was a sickly child and spent most of his formative days indoors, visiting art galleries, no doubt where his appreciation for the arts developed.
+J.P., known as Pierpoint or “Pip” in his early life, was a sickly child and spent most of his formative days indoors, visiting art galleries, no doubt where his appreciation for the arts developed.
 This love of the arts led to one of the largest private art collections in the world.

 Marriage and Children